amigavision/amigavision.github.io/vs.md

 [^14]: Most ways to output Amiga to analog CRT TVs from computers and Raspberry Pi introduce latency.
 AmigaVision is configured for zero-lag MiSTer analog output, and on the Raspberry Pi via the RGB-Pi 2 adapter, supported in RePlayOS, which is what AmigaVision is built on.

 [^15]: For 4K and 1080p displays, 5×PAL Overscale will let you run a lot of games using much more of your display.
-This is currently supported on MiSTer, and we are working on getting it supported in WinUAE, FS-UAE, and Amiberry too.
+This is currently supported on MiSTer *&* Amiberry, and we are working on getting it supported in WinUAE and FS-UAE too.

 [^16]: Most Amiga setups scale NTSC resolutions incorrectly.
 NTSC does not have square pixels, instead they use taller pixels.
 This is currently supported on MiSTer and Amiberry.